yamigr/pusudb/README.md

 ### HTTP

 Use a middleware after the query.
-It's possible to query the database again.
+It's possible to query the database again or use the result by req.docs.

 ```js
 pusudb.use('http', function(req, res, next){